 STEM Faculty-Student Summer Research Grants

-Bates has an endowed fund to support student research in the sciences and math.
-The funds are dispersed through the STEM Faculty-Student Research Grants.
 STEM fields are defined as sciences and math, including biochemistry, neuroscience and environmental science; and biomedical research, including public health.
-Bates faculty who wish to hire Bates students as research assistants during the summer may apply for this funding.
+Bates faculty who wish to hire Bates students as research assistants during the summer may apply for funding through these programs.
 Preference in funding goes to faculty who engage students from groups traditionally underrepresented in the STEM fields.

-Each grant provides funding for student wages (please budget at $11.00/hour) for up to 40 hours per week for up to ten weeks during the summer, with room and board included in those wages.
+Budget: Each grant provides funding for student wages (please budget student wages at $11.00/hour) for up to 40 hours per week for up to ten weeks during the summer, with room and board included in those wages.
 Please calculate the estimated student wages PLUS .0765 to cover the college FICA match (e.g., $1,000 in wages plus FICA match would total $1,076.50).
 Requests for funding for supplies and travel may not exceed $2,000; please itemize your expenses with specific cost estimates.

 These grants are competitive; proposals are reviewed by the Committee on Faculty Scholarship.
 Faculty make only one application; the committee decides the funding source.
 (Please note: INBRE Faculty-Student Research Grants have different eligibility requirements, so require a separate proposal).

 Application and Review of Proposals

-1. Faculty members may submit an application form and proposal to the Dean of the Faculty’s Office via email.
+1. Faculty members may submit an application form with abstract, narrative, timetable and budget attached.
 The proposal must include an abstract and a statement describing the research goals and methodologies, the project timetable with the start- and end-dates of the project (these dates will be used as the basis for the payroll contract), a statement on the specific involvement of the student researcher, and a budget for student wages, supplies and/or travel as applicable.
 Please write your project description for a general reader.

 The faculty PI may apply with a student in mind, or may select the students after having received funding.
 Student researchers should be rising sophomores, juniors, and seniors.
 Seniors graduating before the summer research season are not eligible.
 Preference in funding goes to faculty PIs who have identified students from underrepresented groups as their proposed research assistants.